Palatal Expansion in Wakefield and Westerly, RI

 What Is Palatal Expansion?

-Palatal expansion is an orthodontic treatment that involves using a device called a palatal expander to gradually widen the upper jaw.
-The expander is attached to the roof of the mouth and works by pushing against the teeth and palatal tissue.
-This pressure stretches the growth plate or suture in the middle of the palate, causing the two halves to move apart and new bone to form in the center of the palate.
+Palatal expansion is a common orthodontic procedure designed to widen the upper jaw gradually.
+This treatment involves the use of a device called a palatal expander, which is attached to the roof of the mouth.
+The expander applies gentle pressure to the teeth and palatal tissue, stretching the growth plate or suture located in the middle of the palate.
+This process encourages the two halves of the palate to move apart, allowing new bone to form in the center.

-While there may be some minor tooth movement during this process, the main goal of palatal expansion is to broaden the upper jaw.
-We typically recommend this treatment for patients with narrow arches, crowded teeth, crossbites, or other orthodontic issues.
-The expander may need to be in place for several months to more than a year to achieve the desired results.
+While minor tooth movement may occur, the primary aim of palatal expansion is to broaden the upper jaw.
+It’s often recommended for patients with narrow arches, crowded teeth, crossbites, or other orthodontic issues.
+Depending on the individual’s needs, the expander may remain in place for several months to more than a year to achieve optimal results.

 Benefits of Palatal Expansion